NicolasTfile/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 9-firstdirdeletion deletes the directory /tmp/my_first_directory the script 10-back changes the working directory to the previous one the script 11-lists lists all the files in different directories
+the script 9-firstdirdeletion deletes the directory /tmp/my_first_directory the script 10-back changes the working directory to the previous one the script 11-lists lists all the files in different directories the script 12-file_type prints the type of the file named iamafile